zeamayiming/my_card/README.md

 # Online Business Card
-A very sample program, you can use this model to design own online Business Card.
+A very simple program, you can use this model to design own Online Business Card.